Aureva21/Aureva21/README.md

 ---

 ### 🔍 Areas of Interest
-I can't wait to make a tangible contribution to:
+I can't wait to make a tangible contribution to :
 - **Artificial Intelligence and Data Science applied to healthcare**:
   - Optimizing healthcare systems through data analysis.
   - Helping research in medicine through robust and fair models.